SharePoint Site Pages

 - Copy the secret Value immediately – it will not be visible again after you leave the page

 Your app registration needs permission to read SharePoint content through the Microsoft Graph API.
-VIVI supports two permission models.
-Choose the one that fits your organization’s security requirements.
+Choose the permission model that fits your organization’s security requirements.

 Option A: Sites.Read.All